Key Takeaways

 - Inhale and push your right leg back as far as possible.
 Ensure your right knee touches the floor and you look up.

 - Exhale as you slowly bring your knees down to the floor.
-Take your hips slightly back and slide forward, so your chin and chest rest on the floor.
+Take your hips slightly back and slide forward so your chin and chest rest on the floor.
 In short, your hands, knees, feet, chin, and chest will touch the floor in this position.

-- As you inhale, slide forward and push your chest forward into the cobra pose.
+- As you inhale, slide forward and push your chest into the cobra pose.
 Keep your elbows bent and look up at the ceiling.

 - Breathe out and lift your hips and tailbone to bring your body into an inverted ‘V’ position.